 Headphone amplifiers were almost un-heard of until the 1990s, though many receivers and integrated amplifiers had fairly good quality headphone jacks.
 As headphones have grown in popularity, and fewer people are purchasing classic stereos, headphone amplifiers have emerged as a product category.

 The “headphone jack” on smart phones and laptops tends to have mediocre sound quality and doesn’t have enough power to drive audiophile grade headphones.
-For headphones with modest power requirements, I typically recommend upgrading the “headphone jack” with a good DAC or audio player that has an integrated headphone amplifier.
+For headphones with modest power requirements, I typically recommend upgrading the “headphone jack” with a good DAC that has an integrated headphone amplifier.

 Headphone amplifiers make good sense when a headphone’s power requirement are more than what the source device is capable of producing, or when you are using a device which only does line-level outputs.

 The very best amplifiers are nuetral when it comes to tone, low distortion and very responsive which typically means class A amplification with very little use of feedback circuits.

 Today, I don’t have a dedicated headphone amplifier.
 I use a portable Chord Mojo DAC/amplifier to drive my Sennheiser HD800.
 There are better DACs and amplifiers, but I find the Mojo enjoyable to meet my needs.
 Most of the headphone amplifiers I have used are solid state because I don’t like the hassles of tubes and the temptation to constantly tinker by tube rolling.